Running Power Options

 - Requires a recent high-end Garmin watch that has a barometric altimeter

-- You need to run with an additional Garmin chest strap or pod sensor
+- You need to run with an additional Garmin chest strap or RD Pod sensor

 Stryd is a hardware footpod that you attach to the laces of a running shoe.
-As you run it measures your running power (and a wealth of other running data), and transmits this data to either your watch or the Stryd app on your phone via ANT.
-One of the great things about Styrd is the sizable number of watches it's compatible with: over 20 different models from Garmin, a bunch of Suunto watches, the Polar M400, M430, and the V800 (which supports power natively).
-There's even a dedicated Stryd app for Series 2, 3 and 4 Apple Watches.
+As you run it measures your running power (and a wealth of other running data), and transmits this data to either your watch or the Stryd app on your phone.
+One of the great things about Styrd is the sizable number of watches it's compatible with: over 25 different models from Garmin, a bunch of Suunto watches, the Polar M400, M430, and the V800 (which supports power natively).
+There's even a dedicated and full-featured Stryd app for Apple Watch.

 - Extremely accurate pace and distance metrics